-Polycythemia vera (PV) is a type of bone marrow disease in which the bone marrow makes excessive amounts of red blood cells, making the blood extremely thick.
-This condition is associated with an increased risk of heart attack, blood clots and stroke.
-PV can often be treated with phlebotomy treatment, which normally removes one pint of blood per week to thin the blood.
+Polycythemia vera (PV) is a type of bone marrow disease in which the bone marrow makes excessive amounts of red blood cells, which results in blood that is extremely thick.
+This condition is associated with an increased risk of heart attack, blood clots, and stroke.
+PV can often be treated with phlebotomy treatment, in which patients undergo a removal of about one pint of blood per week in order to thin the blood.
 Certain medications, such as hydroxyurea and interferon-alpha, can also be used to help prevent the bone marrow from making excessive red blood cells.
-In some cases, radiation is used to stop the bone marrow from making too many red blood cells.
+In some cases, radiation is used to stop the overproduction.

-Leukemia is a type of cancer that affects the white blood cells, which causes them to continuously multiply and mature to the point that they crowd out the normal cells.
-Leukemia can either be acute or chronic — acute lymphocytic leukemia primarily affects children while acute myeloid leukemia affects mostly adults.
+Leukemia is a type of cancer that affects the white blood cells, which causes them to continuously multiply and mature to the point that they crowd other cells in the region.
+Leukemia can either be acute or chronic.
+Acute lymphocytic leukemia primarily affects children, while acute myeloid leukemia is most commonly seen in adults.
 Many types of leukemia can be treated, and some can be cured.
-Some treatments include bone marrow transplant, chemotherapy, radiation therapy and stem cell transplant.
-Treatments also may include antibiotics, blood transfusions and surgery.
+Common treatments include bone marrow transplant, chemotherapy, radiation therapy, and stem cell transplant.
+Treatments also may include antibiotics, blood transfusions, and surgery.

-The lymph nodes and the immune system can also be affected by a bone marrow disease called lymphoma, which is a cancer involving cells called lymphocytes.
-The exact cause of this bone marrow disease is not known, but there are several risk factors involved.
-Some of them are infections, autoimmune disease, age and family history.
-Treatment options for lymphoma may include chemotherapy, radiation therapy and biological therapy.
+The lymph nodes and the immune system can also be affected by lymphoma, which is a cancer involving cells called lymphocytes.
+The exact cause of this bone marrow disease is not known, but there are several risk factors involved, including certain infections, autoimmune disease, age, and family history.
+Treatment options for lymphoma frequently involve chemotherapy, radiation therapy and biological therapy.

-Aplastic anemia is a bone marrow disease that hinders or completely stops the production of red blood cells, white blood cells and platelets.
-More often, though, red blood cells are most affected by this disease.
-Aplastic anemia is often caused by exposure to radiation or to toxins, such as those used in pesticides and insecticides.
-Some medications, such as those used to treat arthritis, can also be a causal factor, as can viruses that attack bone marrow, such as hepatitis and HIV.
+Aplastic anemia is a bone marrow disorder that hinders or completely stops the production of red blood cells, white blood cells, and platelets.
+More often, though, red blood cells are most heavily impacted.
+Aplastic anemia is usually caused by exposure to radiation or to toxins, such as those used in pesticides and insecticides.
+Some medications, such as those used to treat arthritis, can also be a causal factor, as can viruses that attack bone marrow such as hepatitis and HIV.
 In aplastic anemia the stem cells, the precursors of the other three blood cells, do not replicate normally.
 Therefore, the bone marrow produces a very decreased amount of healthy blood cells.
 Treatment for aplastic anemia can include bone marrow transplant, bone marrow transfusion, and oxygen therapy.